mdagbro/node-red-contrib-proj4-extended/README.md

 - latitude,longitude: `msg.payload.longitude` and `msg.payload.latitude`
 - eastings,northings: `msg.payload.eastings` and `msg.payload.northings`

+You can also provide a GeoJSON Feature or FeatureCollection object as your msg.payload and the node will transform all the coordinates therein, keeping any other feature properties intact.

+NOTE 1: GeoJSON only officially supports ESPG:4326.
+NOTE 2: As an effect of only transforming point coordinates, very big features (e.g. lines spanning a significant part of the globe) may be distorted by the transformation.
+While all coordinate points will be transformed correctly, any lines connected between them may not be exactly preserved.
+A "straight line" in one coordinate system might not be straight in another - But GeoJSON lines will be expressed as straight lines in the new coordinate system as well.

-Results will be returned as a new message property `msg.proj4_coords`.
-The results will be returned in the same format as they were received, either an object of the form `{x:x,y:y}` or as an array of the form `[x,y]`.
+Results will be returned on the msg.payload in the same format as they were received, either an object of the form `{x:x,y:y}`, as an array of the form `[x,y]`, or as a GeoJSON object.

 ## Example File
 An example file has been provided which demonstrates common usage of the node.
 Access the example by navigating to the Node-Red editor's menu and selecting **Export > Examples > node-red-contrib-proj4 > Coordinate Transformation**.